 Yes, we are talking about the majestic, honourable, graceful and mighty horses.
 Those very creatures that have walked beside man as a loyal companion, from the beginning of time, up until today, and will stand loyal to its master until the end of time.

 When the average person thinks about a horse, to some, it is a fluffy four-legged creature that simply eats all day and allows for the occasional pony ride, or maybe just some animal that you see on the fields near the road, on the way to your holiday destination.
 To others, the thought of a scary large beast, with a loud “Neigh!” may come to mind, but to us horse enthusiasts, the image of love, respect, nobility, relaxation and dreams is what comes to our minds.
+Most people would ask what is a horse menage as they would always hear it from horse enthusiasts.

 For those who are new to horses, we introduce to you a loyal companion, which is not just best friend of man, but one who is subservient to its master.
 When we hear of the word ‘master’, sometimes the image of a man with a whip comes to mind.
 However, in the relationship we have with our horses, we, as humans are their leaders, both working as a team to achieve certain goals.
 To excel, a horse and its rider need to form a bond to become one.